 “So, Mia, have you given the offer to go to New York much thought?”

 stress level I felt increased each day after receiving that letter.
 I was afraid to make any sort of decision and noticed

 They’re both staring at me now.
 I felt backed into a corner.

 “Well, Mia?” asked my mom.

-“Now, Mary, it is not up to us,” called my Dad.
+“Now, Mary, it is not up to us,” my dad admonished.

-We go back to eating dinner, and talking with my parents.
+We go back to eating dinner, and talking.
 I pretend I’m okay since my mother has cooked another delicious meal tonight.
 The guilt overwhelmed me.
-One thing about Mom she always cooked delicious meals for us, and right now her chicken dumplings was just what I need.
+One thing about Mom: she always cooked delicious meals for us, and right now her chicken dumplings were just what I needed.